mariaedwards/calls-history/README.md

 There’s no need for user authentication in this project.

 ## Implementation

+### API Server

 1. Set up project structure and install Django and Django REST framework.

-   Django is a requirement, where Django REST framework was chosen because it is a powerful and flexible toolkit for building Web APIs on top of Django.
-It extends Django's abilities, allowing you to create APIs that can communicate with other services or power your front-end applications, particularly in a SPA (Single Page Application) architecture using frameworks like React or Angular.
+Django is a requirement for this project.
+I chose to integrate the Django REST framework due to its robustness and flexibility as a toolkit for building Web APIs.
+It enhances Django's capabilities, facilitating the creation of APIs that can interact with other services or serve as the backend for front-end applications, especially in Single Page Application (SPA) architectures that use frameworks like React or Angular.

+2. Add Docker and PostgreSQL

+**Prerequisites**: Docker must be installed.

+Although Docker and PostgreSQL were not explicitly required, I opted to utilize Docker to ensure a consistent, isolated environment that simplifies setup and facilitates scaling, thereby guaranteeing that the application runs seamlessly on any system.
+Additionally, I chose PostgreSQL for the database to bring the solution closer to production readiness, demonstrating a commitment to robust and scalable architecture.